Prashanth0718/ONLINE-CHATBOT-TICKETING-SYSTEM/README.md

 - Real-Time Chatbot Responses with Socket.io: Upgrade to real-time communication between user and chatbot using WebSockets.
 - Voice Input Integration: Add support for voice-to-text interaction with the chatbot, improving accessibility.

-## 🤝 Contributing
-Pull requests are welcome.
-Please submit issues or feature requests if you'd like to help improve this project.